-Type of Policy: PROTECTION OF HUMAN RESEARCH PARTICIPANTS Category: Orlando Health Institutional Review Board (IRB) Title: IRB A uthority and Jurisdiction Policy #: 0330-1005 Replaced #: ORMC IRB #6000-102 MDACCO IRB #1000-0001-D Page 3 of 7 Issued By: Orlando Health Institutional Review Board (IRB) Issue Date: 7/19/95 Approved By: Philip Giordano, MD Institutional Official SIGNATURE ON FILE Revision Dates: 1/1/01, 3/20/02, 11/7/07, 7/1/13, 8/11/14, 8/3/15, 8/1/18, 4/5/21, 9/14/22 1/21/19, 6/19/1 9
+Type of Policy: PROTECTION OF HUMAN RESEARCH PARTICIPANTS Category: Orlando Health Institutional Review Board (IRB) Title: IRB A uthority and Jurisdiction Policy #: 0330-1005 Replaced #: ORMC IRB #6000-102 MDACCO IRB #1000-0001-D Page 3 of 6 Issued By: Orlando Health Institutional Review Board (IRB) Issue Date: 7/19/95 Approved By: Philip Giordano, MD Institutional Official SIGNATURE ON FILE Revision Dates: 1/1/01, 3/20/02, 11/7/07, 7/1/13, 8/11/14, 8/3/15, 8/1/18, 1/21/19, 6/19/1 9 sections of the Act, but the results of which are intended to be later submitted to, or held for inspection by, the FDA as part of an application for a research or marketing permit.
+The term "clinical investigation" does not include experiments that must meet the provisions of part 58, regarding non-clinical laboratory studies.

-- 1. Clinical Investigation (as defined by FDA Regulations (21 CFR 56.102): any experiment that involves a test article and one or more human subjects, and that either must meet the requirements for prior submission to the FDA under section 505(i), or 520(g) of the Federal Food, Drug and Cosmetic Act ("the Act"), or need not meet the requirements for prior submission to the FDA under these sections of the Act, but the results of which are intended to be later submitted to, or held for inspection by, the FDA as part of an application for a research or marketing permit.
-The term "clinical investigation" does not include experiments that must meet the provisions of part 58, regarding non-clinical laboratory studies. - a.
+- a.
 The terms research, clinical research, clinical study, study, and clinical investigation are deemed to be synonymous for purposes of this part. - b.
-Research is subject to 21 CFR 50 (Protection of Human Subjects) and 56 (Institutional Review Boards) when it involves: - 1) The use of any drug other than the use of an approved drug in the course of medical practice, or - 2) The use of any medical device other than the use of an approved medical device in the course of medical practice.
+Research is subject to 21 CFR 50 (Protection of Human Subjects) and 56 (Institutional Review Boards) when it involves: - 1) The use of any drug other than the use of an approved drug in the course of medical practice, or - The use of any medical device other than the use of an approved medical device in the course of medical practice.
 Clinical investigators agree to conditions regarding the conduct of the clinical investigation outlined by FDA regulations, or - 3) Clinical investigations regulated by the FDA under Sections 505(i) and 520(g) of the Act including investigations of foods, dietary supplements that bear a nutrient content claim or a health claim, infant formulas, food and color additives, drugs for human use, medical devices for human use, biological products for human use, and electronic products. - c.
 Clinical investigators may be required to agree to these conditions by signing an FDA form (Form FDA 1572) that certifies that the investigator has obtained IRB review and approval prior to conducting the study. - 2.
 Human subject (as defined by FDA regulations in 21 CFR 56.102(e)): an individual who is or becomes a participant in research either as a recipient of the test article or as a control.
 A subject may be either a healthy individual or a patient.
 If the research involves a medical device, human subjects are individuals when they participate in an investigation, either as an individual on whom or on whose specimen an investigational device is used or as a control (21 CFR 812.3(p)).